hannesdelbeke/unreal-python-plugin-template/README.md

 # Installation

 ### Manual install
-1. save the plugin in your Unreal plugins folder
+1. save the plugin in your Unreal plugins folder, e.g. `MyProject/Plugins`
-2. pip install the Python dependencies from `requirements.txt` to Unreal's site packages folder
-   (This can be too technical for some people)
-3. enable the plugin in Unreal, and restart Unreal
+2. Enable the plugin in Unreal, and restart Unreal

 ### (OPTIONAL) Add Plugget install support
-To support 1-click install & automatically install all dependencies in the `requirements.txt` file, you can add [plugget](https://github.com/hannesdelbeke/plugget) support.
+To support 1-click install & automatically install all dependencies in the `requirements.txt` file, you can add [plugget](https://github.com/plugget/plugget) support.
 It's a bit more work for you, the developer.
 But it removes the technical steps for the end user.
+And makes your plugin discoverable to other users.

 1. Upload your plugin to a repo. ([example repo](https://github.com/hannesdelbeke/unreal-python-plugin-template))
 2. Create a plugget manifest ([sample manifest](https://github.com/plugget/plugget-pkgs/blob/main/unreal/hello-world-template/latest.json)) that points to your repo,
-3. Make a PR in [plugget-pkgs](https://github.com/hannesdelbeke/plugget-pkgs) to merge it in the public Plugget database.
+3. Make a PR in [plugget-pkgs](https://github.com/plugget/plugget-pkgs) to merge it in the public Plugget database.
 4. Add the plugget-install instructions to your README:
 ```
 Installation with plugget automatically installs all dependencies.